tyroprogrammer/learn-react-app/src/tutorial/05-State.md

     counter: 2
 });
 ```
 If `state` is just an instance variable in the component, can we call it some other name and why do we **have** to use `setState`?
 Well no we cannot call it by some other name and we have to use `setState` to update the `state` mainly because React understands `state`.
-When `state` of your component changes, React rerenders your component (by re-render I mean calls the `render` function again to see if the DOM will change as a result of change in `state`).
+When `state` of your component changes, React re-renders your component (by re-render I mean calls the `render` function again to see if the DOM will change as a result of change in `state`).
 This is fundamental to the declarative nature of React.

 ### setState